About the Festival

 The Whiskey Creek Film Festival is produced by the Whiskey Creek Film Festival Committee.
 Local sponsors, including 5 Wings Arts Council and the Wadena Convention and Visitors Bureau, help support the Festival.
-All sponsors are recognized on the sponsor page; follow the sponsor drop down menu to visit links to individuals, businesses, and organizations that make the Festival happen.
-Photographs of the Cozy Theatre are courtesy of Kent Scheer.
+All sponsors are recognized on the sponsor page; click on the “sponsor” menu at the bottom of the page to visit links to businesses and organizations that make the Festival happen.

 Our business and individual sponsors make this Festival possible.
 If you have a chance please tell our sponsors you appreciate their support of Whiskey Creek Film Festival.
 They, along with our patrons, bring the Festival to life each September.

 During the week of September 13-19 six films-all in current theatrical release-will be screened at the Cozy Theatre.
 Click the link “Best in Current Cinema” for detailed information, critical commentary, rating information, and links to film trailers.